Mint Brownies with Buttercream Frosting

 Thank you for supporting this blog!

-Featuring a chocolate base filled with chopped mint candies, a dark chocolate layer, and peppermint frosting on top, these fudgy mint brownies with buttercream frosting are the best chocolate mint brownie recipe!
+Featuring a chocolate base filled with chopped mint candies, a layer of smooth dark chocolate, and peppermint frosting on top, these mint brownies with buttercream frosting are my personal twist on the classic chocolate mint brownie recipe.

 Why Make These Mint Brownies?

-With a rich brownie batter, a layer of dark chocolate, creamy green buttercream frosting, and a smattering of chopped chocolate mint candies on top, these over-the-top mint brownies work perfectly for bake sales.
-I also love them for Saint Patrick’s Day parties, ideally served alongside a big mug of peppermint hot chocolate.
+Featuring a fudgy brownie batter, a layer of smooth dark chocolate, mint buttercream frosting, and chopped chocolate mint candies on top, these mint buttercream brownies work perfectly for bake sales and Saint Patrick’s Day parties, ideally served alongside a big mug of peppermint hot chocolate.

 Chocolate Mint Buttercream Brownie Ingredients